karkris41295/cFTLE/README.md

 1) cFTLE_V.py - Code that visualizes the value function along with the cFTLE ridges (there is an option to load data, so some cells can be skipped when running cell by cell)
 2) rl_ex2.py - Code that runs the reinforcement learning example and visualizes the cFTLE ridges.

+Some lines in the code call ftle_th6.npz/ftle_th15.npz, these are passive FTLE data which can be generated using code from single-agent-MPC-FTLE.

 Recommendation is to run the code cell by cell in an IDE like spyder.
 Several lines commented out can be uncommented (Mostly related to plotting).